Thomas Campbell Eyton

 Eyton was married in 1835 to Elizabeth Frances Slaney, the eldest daughter and co-heiress of Robert Aglionby Slaney MP.
 She pre-deceased him by ten years.

-He was a Justice of the Peace (JP) and a Deputy Lieutenant of Shropshire.
+He was a justice of the peace (JP) and a deputy lieutenant of Shropshire.
 He served in the South Salopian Yeomanry Cavalry, entering as cornet in 1830, and promoted lieutenant in 1838.
 He also played county level cricket for Shropshire between 1844 and 1854.

+Eyton's daughter, Charlotte Eyton was an amateur geologist, who wrote on the geology of the Wrekin.

 Archives

 A collection of letters sent to Eyton are held at the Cadbury Research Library, University of Birmingham.
 This archive collection also contains the correspondence of his father-in-law, Robert Aglionby Slaney, and other family members.